robwco/workshop-marketing/lesson4.md

 Once you have all of these job sites loaded into Feedbin, the magic can begin.

 You can start searching hundreds of websites for clients in need of your specialty.
+Here's what it looks like:

 <img src="/images/page-elements/feedbin-app.png" class="w-full my-4">

-This is low-hanging fruit.
-All of the people you come across currently need someone like you.
+The great thing about this is that all of the people you come across will need someone like you.
 This means that instead of hitting up someone cold, you're talking to warm prospects already in the buying phase.

-To start use key words like ‘freelancing’, ‘contract work’, ‘remote’, and ‘anywhere’ in your search.
+To start, use key words like ‘freelancing’, ‘contract work’, ‘remote’, and ‘anywhere’ in your search.
 This will help you find clients who are already comfortable with project-based work.

 Note: you can also pitch full-time opportunities too.
-Don't be discouraged by job posts that seem to disqualify you with some requirement.
+I wouldn't be discouraged by job post requirements.
 There's been countless times where I've emailed someone looking for full-time and won a project.

+**Pro-tip: command click is a huge timesaver**

-So as you get started you'll see hundreds of opportunities.
+As you get started you'll quickly notice there's hundreds of opportunities.

-<span class="bg-grey-light px-3 text-lg rounded-lg pb-1 font-medium"> &#x2318; command + click</span>

-I recommend you utilize command + click to open up each gig in a new tab.
-This will save you time because you can click on everything that looks interesting in one swoop and check them later.
+I recommend you utilize <span class="bg-grey-light px-3 text-lg rounded-lg pb-1 font-medium mx-1 inline-block"> &#x2318; command + click</span> to open up each one in a new tab.

+This will save you time by batching the looking of interesting sounding projects into one swoop.

-This drastically lowers the time it takes to sift through a list like this.
-A good rule of thumb is for about 100 unwashed leads, you'll see 20-30 that look interesting.
+A good rule of thumb is for about 100 unwashed leads, you'll click on  10-20 that look interesting.

-Next, you'll flip through each tab individually and close any that appear to be low-quality or uninteresting to you.
+Next, flip through each tab individually and close any that appear to be low-quality or uninteresting  by hitting <span class="bg-grey-light px-3 text-lg rounded-lg pb-1 font-medium mx-1 inline-block"> &#x2318; command + w</span>.

 **Generally, you'll be looking for jobs with the following characteristics:**